Food spread with burrata and skewers

 Advertising

 Tucked in the heart of Craigie Plaza, Bollywood Spices brings more than a decade of family-driven flavours to Perth’s northern suburbs.
-Chef-owner Roshan honed his craft in five-star Indian kitchens, creating a menu that spans North Indian classics, like fiery curries, biryanis and tandoori specials served in generous portions.
-Bold spices meet homestyle execution, creating a relaxed and welcoming dining experience that feels as familiar as it does vibrant.
-With BYO available, it’s the perfect neighbourhood spot in Craigie for a comforting Indian feast.
+Chef-owner Roshan honed his craft in five-star Indian kitchens, creating a menu that spans North Indian classics like fiery curries, biryanis and tandoori specials served in generous portions.
+From entrees to mains and house specialities like lamb bhuna gosht and fish Hyderabadi, expect bold spices in a relaxed and welcoming setting.
+With BYO available, it’s the perfect neighbourhood spot for a comforting Indian feast.

 Address: Craigie Plaza, Shop 9/15 Perilya Rd, Craigie